phpfontana/deep-learning-pytorch/README.md

 # Deep Learning w/ PyTorch

-This repository provides tutorial code for implementing classic deep learning algorithms as well as the current state of the art.
+This repository provides tutorial code for implementing classic deep learning algorithms as well as the current state of the art using PyTorch.
 ## Table of Contents

 **1. Machine Learning**